-Of establishing hospitals.
+4. Of establishing hospitals.

 as appears clearly from its name for it is called the Hospital, so we decree that in the main house, or where the master

 with the counsel of the chapter decides, there be a hospital at all times, but elsewhere, if someone wishes to give an established

 hospital with funds to the house, the provincial commander with the counsel of the wisest brethren may accept or refuse.

 In other houses of this order, where there is no hospital, no hospital shall be established without special command of the

 master with the counsel of the wiser brethren.

 5. How to admit the sick to the hospital.

 The sick shall be admitted to the hospital in this

 manner When the sick person arrives, before being put to bed, he shall confess his sins, if he is strong enough and if there

 is a confessor, and he shall also receive the Eucharist if the confessor advises it.
 In no other way shall anyone who is

 sick be admitted to the hospital.
-And if he has any property the brother in charge of the hospital shall keep it against a written receipt.
+And if he has any property the brother in charge of the hospital shall keep it against

-decides concerning his property shall be carried out as far as possible.
+person orders and decides concerning his property shall be carried out as far as possible.